Integrable viscous conservation laws: Numerical solutions

 A completely different scenario takes place when considering initial data that change sign, as for instance an odd initial datum as

 The corresponding initial function $P$ is

 As Figure~\ref{viscon2} shows no damping occurs in this case and the solution seems to develop a gradient catastrophe in finite time at the inflection point $x=0$.
-A similar phenomenon has been observed in the case of Camassa-Holm equation for which there exists a class of initial conditions ($u(x,0)\in H^4$ with $u(x,0)$ odd and $u(x,0)\neq 0$) such that the solution blows up in finite time\cite{CH,Constantin}.
+A similar phenomenon has been observed in the case of Camassa-Holm equation for which there exists a class of initial conditions ($u(x,0)\in H^4$ with $u(x,0)$ odd and $u(x,0)\neq 0$) such that the solution blows up in finite time \cite{Constantin}.
+In the case of Cauchy problem on the real line, the existence of solutions of Camassa-Holm equation with finite-time blow-up was previously argued in \cite{CH}.

 \begin{remark} Let us observe that if $G$ is the Green function for the operator $(1-\p_x)$ on the circle, then from the definition of the funtion $P$~\textup{(\ref{Pdef})} we have $P=G\star \frac{1}{2}v^2$, where $\star$ denotes the convolution product.
 In full analogy with the Camassa-Holm equation, using this representation for $P$ the equation \eqref{new} can be written as a conservation law with nonlocal flux